Lambton Quay: Later development

 In 1984 the government deregulated financial markets.
-One result of this was that investors spent on new buildings in Wellington, including Lambton Quay.
+One result of this was that investors spent on new buildings in Wellington, including on Lambton Quay.
 However deregulation also meant that businesses had less need to have their head offices close to the seat of government, resulting in a shift of large corporate offices to Auckland.
 The building boom ended with the sharemarket crash in 1987.

 Increasing awareness of heritage after the wholesale demolition of the led to some older buildings being strengthened and repurposed rather than being demolished.
 The 1907 Whitcoulls building was refurbished and strengthened in 1984 and a 15-storey tower block was constructed behind it.

 The D.I.C. building, built in 1928, had been strengthened between 1979 and 1981 but after DIC got into financial difficulties the building was sold in the mid-1980s and redeveloped as the Harbour City Centre, which opened in 1985.
 Independent retailers occupied spaces on the first two floors and the upper floors became offices.

 Hamilton Chambers was an eight-storey building constructed in 1928 at 199-201 Lambton Quay.
 In 2002 it was demolished, but the façade was retained and incorporated into the frontage of the new 25-storey HSBC Tower.

 Midland Park was developed on the site of the former Midland Hotel which was built in 1915 and demolished in 1982.
 The park is popular with office workers at lunchtimes.
 Behind the park is the NTT Tower (formerly Vodafone on the Park), a high-rise building completed in 1999.
 The development incorporates parts of the refurbished and strengthened former Central Police Station building which has façades on Waring Taylor and Johnston Streets.

 Department stores

-During the twentieth century there were several department stores on Lambton Quay.
+During the 20th century there were several department stores on Lambton Quay.
 These included the D.I.C.
 (1891–1984) and Haywrights (opened 1969, later becoming James Smiths and then Farmers).
 The premiere department store on Lambton Quay was Kirkcaldie and Stains.
 In 2016 Kirkcaldie and Stains closed and David Jones opened in the building.
 David Jones closed in 2022.
+As of 2024, the retail space was divided and occupied by a local brand AS Colour, and two international brands Calvin Klein and Tommy Hilfiger.

 Golden Mile

 Lambton Quay, Willis Street, Manners Street and Courtenay Place form what is known locally as the 'Golden Mile'.
 The city's retail trade has spread further south to also include Cuba Street, but Lambton Quay remains a major commercial thoroughfare.
 In 2020 it was estimated that about 70,000 people travel on Lambton Quay and Willis Street each day, mostly on foot or by bus.

 On 11 February 2025, Wellington City Council confirmed that it would begin pedestrianising the Golden Mile between Lambton Quay and Courtenay Place in April 2025.
 This project would include removing cars, widening footpaths and building cycling lanes in the area.
 Wellington Chamber of Commerce chief executive Simon Arcus expressed concern that these changes could affect local businesses and emphasised the need for consultation.
+As of June 2026 no work had begun.